 His philosophy comes from the understanding that you only actually need to write two or three good articles, and then just get them in front of all of the eyes within your target audience.
 If your content is good enough, they’ll follow you and voilà, you only need to update your website every once in a while in order to keep them interested and coming back.
-He criticizes bloggers such as myself for taking the approach that we do as working too hard, instead of working smart.
-I listened to him, back when I was trying to find any shortcut I could to building our audience, because efficiency is getting the most out of the least amount of effort.
-That was the initial approach that we took for this website, and I adopted his style because I saw how successful he was.
+He criticizes bloggers such as myself for taking the approach that I do as working too hard, instead of working smart.
+I listened to him, back when I was trying to find any shortcut I could to build my audience, because efficiency is getting the most out of the least amount of effort.
+That was the initial approach that I took for this website, and I adopted his style because I saw how successful he was.

-Derek Halpern is indeed a successful marketer, so I can’t knock his style; I can only explain why his way didn’t work for us, for the first year and a half of trying it.
+Derek Halpern is indeed a successful marketer, so I can’t knock his style; I can only explain why his way didn’t work for me, for the first year and a half of trying it.
 His logic is sound, in theory, but the deepest truth of what works/worked for him is not what will work for everybody, because the nature of everyone’s market is a little different, depending upon the psychology and culture of each demographic group.
 And as Nilofer Merchant said in her brilliant article about marketing strategy: “…culture will beat strategy, every time.”

-This means that, for some audiences: sure, you only need a few articles to hook them in.
+This means that for some audiences: sure, you only need a few articles to hook them in.
 For other audiences, however, you need the library worth of articles to demonstrate your wealth of knowledge live and personal that they can access, so that they trust that you know what you’re doing by being able to read so much of your work.
 It’s a fine art, gaining the trust of your audience.
 And if you don’t, you’ll never make any sales.

-Derek Halpern presents a strategy that’s actually completely correct and sound for what pertains to him, but you should be aware that there is no silver bullet, no one universally correct way to market; that’s why we’re called strategists to begin with—and strategy is both an art and a science.
+Derek Halpern presents a strategy that’s actually completely correct and sound for what pertains to him, but you should be aware that there is no silver bullet, no one universally correct way to market; that’s why we’re called strategists, to begin with—and strategy is both an art and a science.
 Strategy requires both imagination and analytical thinking, which is why games like Chess light up both hemispheres of the brain when you play them.

 So that’s another approach that you could take as well, not even focusing so much on how often you update your website.
-In our own way, we almost follow the Pareto Principle, even though I produce content for this website full-time, the rest of my team does link-building and social media marketing to drive traffic, which can, from the bird’s eye view equate to the same 20/80 approach, just applied a different way.
-In actuality, it’s more like a 50/50 or 100/100 with us (even though, at the time of this article, we’ve just started our current approach), in that 100% of my time is spent developing content, while 100% of my team’s time is spent marketing it.
+In my own way, I almost follow the Pareto Principle, even though I produce content for this website full-time, the rest of my team does link-building and social media marketing to drive traffic, which can, from the bird’s eye view equate to the same 20/80 approach, just applied a different way.
+In actuality, it’s more like a 50/50 or 100/100 with me (even though, at the time of this article, I’ve just started my current approach), in that 100% of my time is spent developing content, while 100% of my team’s time is spent marketing it.
 You want to be doing everything of everything to the maximum if you want to really rank in search engines, drive traffic to your website and build your audience.
 It’s just unrealistic to think that everyone has the same cards to play, which is why no one strategy may work the same for everyone, which is the fundamental flaw in anyone who offers to teach a particular strategy, rather than a way of thinking in their readers to figure out their own.

 Use All Of Your Cards For Optimum Results